 Let's learn about this traditional Japanese dish, so that you can better understand it when you visit the museum.

-What Exactly Is Kamaboko?
+What is Kamaboko?

 Kamaboko is a variety of Japanese fish cake.
 It's made from the meat of several kinds of fresh fish or reprocessed pureed white fish called surimi.
 It's actually not all that hard to make, either.
 Fresh fish is mashed into a paste, some seasoning is added, and then it is formed and cooked.
 It's usually formed into a loaf-like shape, and then steamed on wooden boards until fully cooked and firm.
 It can actually be formed into many other shapes and sizes as well, and can also be cooked by boiling, broiling, or deep-frying it.
 It can be served chilled, in a noodle dish, in a hot soup (such as oden), or in a variety of other delicious ways.